 Changes to Cohort 2 of Schedule A ELT Announced

-Over the past five months, 16 schools began implementing a longer and redesigned school day through our Schedule A Expanded Learning Time (ELT) initiative.
+Over the past five months, 16 schools began implementing a longer and redesigned school day through our Schedule A Extended Learning Time (ELT) initiative.
 We have been learning from these schools as we also planned for a second cohort of schools to begin implementation of ELT in the 2016-2017 academic year.
 Some of the challenges that have emerged from our early ELT work -- most particularly concerns that parents and staff have raised about appropriate start and end time options for elementary students and the significant impact that changing start or end times has had and is projected to continue to have on transportation costs -- have led to a decision to postpone implementation of Cohort 2.

-As we move forward in our planning work, we will re-focus our attention on gathering local and national research on best practices for expanded learning time so that we can create conditions for successful implementation in BPS over the coming years.
+As we move forward in our planning work, we will re-focus our attention on gathering local and national research on best practices for extended learning time so that we can create conditions for successful implementation in BPS over the coming years.
 In particular, we want to understand what has been working well in our 16 Cohort 1 schools that implemented Schedule A ELT this past fall.
 Additionally, we will collaborate with the existing schools to identify other potential supports to strengthen their implementation of ELT practices and will work to address the system wide challenges that have emerged during this first year of implementation.
-All Cohort 1 Schedule A schools will keep their expanded day.
+All Cohort 1 Schedule A schools will keep their extended day.